JeremieLitzler/vueschool-course/course-typescript-with-vue-js-3.md

 ## When not to use TypeScript

-If you are starting using Vue, [learning Vue in plain old JavaScript first](course-fundamentals.md) is recommanded, then come back.
+If you are starting using Vue, [learning Vue in plain old JavaScript first](course-fundamentals.md) is recommanded, then come back here.

 Also, don't use it: